We may earn affiliate commissions for the recommended products. Learn more.

 Also, without a built-in staging environment – something Hostinger can offer – updating can feel a bit riskier with IONOS.
 Yes, the WordPress assistant helps with the basics, but you won’t find advanced features like AI-generated layouts or tools to optimize site performance.

-Web builders comparison
+Web builder comparison

 Hostinger’s AI-powered website builder is a great option for both beginners and small businesses.
 Its drag-and-drop interface makes site creation simple, even without prior experience.
 It includes: